 I bought an MKS DLC32 v2 with a TFT screen.
 Soon I realized that I cannot simply make the pen lift function work with the stock firmware, so I decided to switch to FluidNC and shed a tear of why I did not choose Arduino with a CNC shield.
 Since FluidNC does not support displays, and this display was designed specifically for this board, I put it away as well.

 I started by connecting the motors and the stepper drivers.
-Another reason I regretted my choice retrospectively is that it’s not UART capable, so I need to set up the stepper motors manually.
-I collected all my strength and grabbed a multimeter to set up the Vref for my TMC2208.
+Another reason I regretted my choice retrospectively is that the board doesn’t support UART (Universal Asynchronous Receiver-Transmitter), a communication protocol that would let me configure the stepper motor drivers through software.
+Instead, I needed to manually configure them using a multimeter to set the voltage reference (Vref) for my TMC2208 stepper drivers.
 After I set it to a seemingly safe value, I was extremely satisfied when the motors started to move smoothly.

 Proud moment: My first drawn line